t3kt/raytk/docs/_reference/operators/filter/slice.md

     name: Operation
     readOnlyHandling: semibaked
     regularHandling: semibaked
-  summary: Removes all of an SDF except for a slice in space.
+  summary: Takes a slice of an SDF along an axis, either removing it or everything
+    except it.

 ---

-Removes all of an SDF except for a slice in space.
+Takes a slice of an SDF along an axis, either removing it or everything except it.